 - Luggage Hold underneath the bed

-- Complimentary tea, coffee, mineral water and light snacks available at all times
+- Complimentary tea, coffee, mineral water, and light snacks are available at all times

 |The spacious living area of the Maharajas’ Express Presidential Suite|

-Besides all the ensuite facilities, the guests residing in Presidential Suites are provided with private luxury car and guides for local sightseeing and any other transportation.
+Besides all the ensuite facilities, the guests residing in Presidential Suites are provided with private luxury cars and guides for local sightseeing and other transportation.

-Dining on board Maharajas Express is a gourmet delight.
+Dining on board Maharajas’ Express is a gourmet delight.
 There are two dining cars in the coach, each with a seating capacity of 42 guests at a time.
-Whereas wines and beers are a la carte, food offered is mostly table d’hôte (included in fare of the journey).
+Whereas wines and beers are a la carte, the food offered is mostly table d’hôte (included in the fare of the journey).

 |Rang Mahal Dining Car|